Having a remote customer service team offers many advantages to your organization, especially now.

 Using AI-driven technology like Raffle Workplace to search the knowledge base and find answers efficiently would give you the edge over your competition and reduce the time to give customers an accurate answer.

 Beyond hiring well, establishing a great company culture, and regular training, how can you ensure your colleagues are performing to a high standard?

 One key way is to track the data.
 Among other metrics, you might use these as KPIs:

-- Average waiting time - looking at the time customers spend waiting to speak to your agents is a good way to assess how quickly your team is resolving customer requests.
+- Average waiting time - looking at the time customers spend waiting to speak to your agents is a good way to assess how quickly your team resolves customer requests.

-- Knowledge gaps - Identifying which subjects your customers aren’t getting timely information on is a good way to improve your future performance. raffle Analytics allows you to assess how your agents are interacting with our AI tools and whether customers are satisfied with the answers they provide.
+- Knowledge gaps - Identifying which subjects your customers aren’t getting timely information on is a good way to improve your future performance.
+Raffle Insights allows you to assess how your agents are interacting with our AI tools and whether customers are satisfied with the answers they provide.